soanni/codenvy/wsmaster/codenvy-ldap/README.md

 #### Users selection configuration

-- __ldap.base_dn__ - the root distinguished name to search LDAP entries, seves as a base point for searching users.
+- __ldap.base_dn__ - the root distinguished name to search LDAP entries, serves as a base point for searching users.
 The example: _dc=codenvy,dc=com_

 - __ldap.sync.user.additional_dn__ _(optional)_ - if set will be used